srii-10/my-portfolio/THM-Projects/Project 01 - Alert Investigation/Case-03-Blacklisted-External-URL-Firewall.md

 | True Positive (TP) | Not required |

 ### Final Assessment
-The alert is classified as a **True Positive**, because the destination URL and IP address are flagged as MALICIOUS by TryDetectThis.
-The firewall correctly blocked the connection because the URL is on the company's blacklist.
+The alert is classified as a **True Positive** because the destination URL and IP address are identified as MALICIOUS by TryDetectThis and the firewall detected an attempted connection to the destination.

-No escalation is required, but monitoring continues.
-The firewall handled the threat automatically and there was no compromise.
+The connection was successfully blocked by the firewall and no evidence of successful compromise was identified within the available telemetry.
+Based on the available evidence, no escalation is required at this time.

+Continued monitoring is recommended for any subsequent suspicious activity involving the affected user or host.

 ### Remediation Recommendation
-No remediation actions is required.
+No remediation action is required.